petkaantonov/bluebird/README.md

 });
 ```

-Also promises don't just give you correspodences for synchronous features but can also be used as limited event emitters or callback aggregators.
+Also promises don't just give you correspondences for synchronous features but can also be used as limited event emitters or callback aggregators.

 More reading: